Your e-book has been sent to your email. If you have not received an email please check your spam or enter your correct Email Id.

 5. Closing: A polite and professional closing statement expressing gratitude for considering their request.

-It’s important for employees to follow their organization’s procedures regarding how to apply for leaves and ensure that they submit their requests well in advance so that management can plan ahead if adjustments need to be made.
+It’s important for employees to follow their organisation’s procedures regarding how to apply for leaves and ensure that they submit their requests well in advance so that management can plan ahead if adjustments need to be made.

 Sandwich Leaves